 Gordon Square Cinema, 43 Gordon Square

-Join us for a lively and insightful conversation hosted by Mariayah Kaderbhai, spotlighting a group of debut filmmakers who have recently completed their first feature.
+The Birkbeck Students' Union and BBK Short Filmmaking Society present a conversation hosted by Mariayah Kaderbhai, spotlighting a group of BAFTA Longlist 2025/2026 debut filmmakers who have recently completed their first feature.
 Bringing together filmmakers at key early stages of their careers, this session explores the creative leap, the collaboration, and the sheer determination involved in making a first film.

 Our filmmakers will share the real journey behind their debut work: the moment a story first took shape, the hurdles of financing and production, and the craft decisions that defined the project in post.
 They’ll discuss the pressures and freedoms of being a first-time creative team, the importance of building trust across disciplines, and how this experience is shaping their next steps.
 Expect an honest, grounded look at what it means to make an ambitious, personal film in today’s industry.